Bandwidth/webrtc_mobile/README.md

 ## Resources Used

-The backend is hosted on AWS with the following Resources
+The backend is hosted on AWS with the following resources:

 | Resource | Description |
 | --- | ----------- |